Justin Bibb: Public safety

-One of the aims of the RISE initiative was to close Cleveland's police officer shortage.
-At a Public Safety Summit in August 2023, the Bibb administration, the Cleveland Police Patrolmen's Association and Fraternal Order of Police, agreed to change officer shifts to 12 hours to spread out staffing and reduce overtime payments and offer a pay increase to Cleveland officers.
-With these changes, the Cleveland Police Department will be in the 75th percentile for officer salary in Ohio.
-In November 2023, Bibb proposed to amend a September 2012 ordinance that set the maximum age to join the police force in Cleveland at 40 years old.
-Bibb would raise the age to 55 in an effort to encourage more citizens to join the police force.
-Cleveland had recently experienced a shortage of police officers and Bibb believes increasing the maximum age gives more opportunity for an increase of officers.
+In July 2023, Bibb announced an initiative to close Cleveland's police officer shortage.
+In August, the Bibb administration, the Cleveland Police Patrolmen's Association and Fraternal Order of Police, agreed to change officer shifts to 12 hours to spread out staffing and reduce overtime payments and offer a pay increase to Cleveland officers.
+The changes placed the Cleveland Police Department in the 75th percentile for officer salary in Ohio.
+In November 2023, Bibb called to raise the maximum age to join the police force from 40 to 55 to increase recruits.